 Jürg Dähler, Viola

-From 1997-2008 he was artistic director of the Festival Kultur Herbst Bündner Herrschaft and since 2014 he runs the Pfingstfestival Schloss Brunegg in the same position.
+From 1997-2008 he was artistic director of the Festival Kultur Herbst Bündner Herrschaft and since 2015 he runs the Pfingstfestival Schloss Brunegg in the same position.
 Jürg Dähler is also a founder member of the Collegium Novum Zürich (1993) as well as of the Swiss Chamber Concerts (1999) for which he acts as managing & artistic director ever since.
-He won the position of principal violist of the Musikkollegium Winterthur as well as violist of the Winterthurer Streichquartett in 1993 where he still is active today.
-He received much international acclaim for his CD-productions with labels such as ECM, NEOS, Accord, Jecklin, Claves, Genuin, Grammont and Cantando.
-He teaches violin and viola at the Kalaidos University Switzerland and has given masterclasses in many renowned institutions such as the Sydney Conservatorium of Music or the Melbourne National Academy.
+He won the position of principal violist of the Musikkollegium Winterthur as well as violist of the Winterthurer Streichquartett in 1993 where he is still active today.
+He received much international acclaim for his CD-productions with labels such as ECM, NEOS, Accord, Claves, Genuin, Grammont, Jecklin and Cantando.
+He teaches violin, viola and chamber music at the Kalaidos University Switzerland and has given masterclasses in many renowned institutions such as the Sydney Conservatorium of Music or the Melbourne National Academy.
 In 2007 he received the academic title “Executive Master in Arts Administration” (MAS/EMAA) in the philosophy and business department of the University Zurich with summa cum laude.
 In 2008 he got awarded the Zolliker Kunstpreis for his multiple artistic activities and his services to the cultural life in Switzerland.
+In 2020 he got honoured with the Music Swiss Prize for his dedicated work for the Swiss Chamber Concerts.
 He plays a violin by Antonio Stradivarius, Cremona 1714, and a viola by Raffaele Fiorini, Bologna 1893.